abhishek-kumar-code/Redfish_Public/Specification.md

 #### File naming conventions for JSON Schema

-Redfish JSON Schema files shall be named using the [TypeName](#type-identifiers), following the format:
+Versioned Redfish JSON Schema files shall be named using the [TypeName](#type-identifiers), following the format:

   *ResourceTypeName.vMajorVersion_MinorVersion_Errata.json*

 For example, version 1.3.0 of the Chassis schema would be named "Chassis.v1_3_0.json".

-MIKER: Add unversioned files
+Unversioned Redfish JSON Schema files shall be named using the [TypeName](#type-identifiers), following the format:

+  *ResourceTypeName.json*

+For example, the unversioned definition of the Chassis schema would be named "Chassis.json".

 #### Core JSON Schema files